ipasqua/hello-java/README.md

 =================

 This sample (originally based on the [SpringSource sample](https://github.com/SpringSource/cloudfoundry-samples/tree/master/hello-java)) aims to demonstrate the simplest possible Servlet-based Java webapp.
 Here we walk through the entire content of the application.
+This branch is a HCF specific version that uses the [Cloud Foundry environment-variables](https://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html environment-variable).

 Building the Application